skyler-ferrante/ncurses-pong/README.md

 # Ncurses-Pong
-A ncurses pong clone using ncurses
+A pong clone using ncurses